cklim83/launch_school/notes/04_ls170_171/00_network_ fundamentals_ study_guide.md

 - Decide which cipher suites to use
 - Authenticate the identity of the server
 - Securely exchange a symmetric key using asymmetric encryption
+  - Asymmetric key encryption is used to securely exchange a pre-cursor between client and server which is then used to generate a common symmetric key.

-After TLS handshake, all messages exchanged between client and server will be encrypted before transfer.
+After TLS handshake, all messages exchanged between client and server will be encrypted using the symmetric key before transfer.
 Upon receipt, the recipient will use the common key to decrypt the message before processing the content.

 **Authentication**
 TLS authentication allows the client to verify the identity of the server.
 It does this in two steps: